CarlosAMolina/pre-commit/README.md

 ### Configuration

-Copy the .pre-commit-config.yaml file to the root path of your project.
+Copy the following files to the root path of your project:

-This file contains the hooks to apply to the project's files.
+- .pre-commit-config.yaml.
+File with the hooks to apply to the project's files.
 Hook example: the Black library.
+- pyproject.toml.
+A configuration file for the Black library.

 ### Install the git hook scripts